quilting pathways

 Many things to see and do in historic Galena, Illinois

-- Galena to Prairie Du Chien
+- Fulton to Prairie Du Chien

 - Prairie to LaCrosse to Winona